shchurch/shchurch.github.io/index.md

 Insect lay eggs of all shapes and sizes.
 I study the evolutionary history of eggs across insects, asking questions like:
 *   Which insects lay the biggest and smallest eggs?
 *   How is the size of an egg related to the development of the embryo inside?
-*   Looking at the incredible range of egg forms, what can we learn about the evolutionary process?
+*   By studying the incredible range of egg forms, what can we learn about the evolutionary process?

 For a deep dive on insect egg shape and size, check out our custom [visualization](/dataviz/index.html)